traumverloren/camping-in-iceland/README.md

 ![](https://user-images.githubusercontent.com/9959680/132045385-612e855b-042e-4e9a-a00a-33372d110383.JPEG)

-The most important non-clothing items I brought were my coffee making supplies!
-I'm a coffee enthusiast & daydreamed heavily about the moment each morning where I would prepare an aeropress coffee in the camper 😍.
+**The most important non-clothing items I brought were my coffee making supplies!
+I'm a coffee enthusiast ☕ & daydreamed heavily about the moment each morning where I would prepare an aeropress coffee in the camper 😍.**

 #### Pack list: